SashaPatsel/coding-drills/new-content/sass/02/README.md

 The $ symbol siginifies that the following text will be a variable.
 What we set it to after the colon will be the value of that variable.

 In `abstracts/_variables.scss`, set variables for a primary, secondary and tertiary color.
 Feel free to use the colors in the example above.

+Give the body tag a background color again.
+This time, set it using a variable.
+If it worked, you're ready to proceed to the next section.